 for electric local space heaters, the seasonal space heating energy efficiency ηs cannot be worse than the declared value at the nominal heat output of the unit;

-for liquid fuel domestic local space heaters, the seasonal space heating energy efficiency ηs is not more than 8% lower than the declared value;
+for liquid fuel local space heaters, the seasonal space heating energy efficiency ηs is not more than 8% lower than the declared value;

-for gaseous fuel domestic local space heaters, the seasonal space heating energy efficiency ηs is not more than 8% lower than the declared value;
+for gaseous fuel local space heaters, the seasonal space heating energy efficiency ηs is not more than 8% lower than the declared value;

-for gaseous and liquid fuel domestic local space heaters the emissions of NOx are not more than 10% higher than the declared value;
+for gaseous and liquid fuel local space heaters the emissions of NOx are not more than 10% higher than the declared value;

-for luminous local space heaters and tube local space heaters the seasonal space heating energy efficiency is not more than 10% lower than the declared value;
+for commercial local space heaters the seasonal space heating energy efficiency is not more than 10% lower than the declared value;

-for luminous local space heaters and tube local space heaters the emissions of NOx are not more than 10% higher than the declared value.
+for commercial local space heaters the emissions of NOx are not more than 10% higher than the declared value.

 If the result referred to in point 2(a) or 2(b) is not achieved, the model and all equivalent models shall be considered not to comply with this Regulation.
 If any of the results referred to in points from 2(c) to 2(i) is not achieved, the Member State authorities shall randomly select three additional units of the same model for testing.
 As alternative, the three additional units selected may be of one or more equivalent models which have been listed as equivalent product in the manufacturer’s technical documentation.